-A Fine Idea aims to join the dots on the failure of aid
+A Fine Idea joins the dots on the failure of aid

 Photo: Christine Bacon. copyright: ice&fire